mmore500/mmore500.github.io/_posts/2019-11-15-mpi-example.md

 * send a 3 character message to the East neighbor (e.g., `AAA`), and
 * send a 4 character message to the West neighbor (e.g., `AAAA`).

-Wait for all messages to be received.

-Processes print out their location, ID, and received messages so we know everything worked!
+Wait for all messages to be received then print out own location, ID, and received messages so we know everything worked!

 ## The Algorithm